We reviewed the Best L Shaped Beds 2018 on the market

 - Noticeable imperfections in the wood.
 This is common to most pine-based furniture though it doesn’t affect their strength.

 I have said it over and over again, L shaped beds, bunk beds and loft beds are unique ways of making judicious use of space in the home.
-Nothing buttresses this point like the Discovery World Twin over Full Bed.
+Nothing buttresses this point like the Deco 79 Twin over Full Bed.
 With 6 European Roller Guide drawers, you don’t have to worry about storage space for wears, toys and all those things kids love to keep.

-The maker, Discovery World Furniture, has really given thoughts to this to meet the needs of families with children.
+The maker, Deco 79, has really given thoughts to this to meet the needs of families with children.

 On top is a twin size bed while the bottom is a full-size bed on casters.
 The bottom bed can be completely detached from the unit.
 The reason I didn’t eventually buy this bed is, ironically, because of space.
 We don’t want something that one of the beds come out since this will reduce the severely limited space we are trying to expand which is the reason we are even considering L-shape beds and bunks.